Frequently Asked Questions

 Be sure to join us on Facebook to get all the updated info!

-- If you are leaving a car at the finish you will need to park it at Irvine Finch State River Access on Friday.
+- TBD.
+If you are leaving a car at the finish you will need to park it at a designated location TBD.
 Please print out and leave

 - We will direct you to a parking lot near the City Civic Center after you drop off your boat at the race start.
 You may park here overnight if needed.
 Again, this area is relatively safe, but we, nor the City of Redding will be held responsible in the event of a loss or damage of property.
 Please print out and leave